H.R. 5269: RESULTS Act

 HHS and CMS

-The agencies would have to write rules by December 31, 2026, certify a qualified nonprofit data entity, build a new collection process, and shift major parts of lab pricing to claims-based data in 2028.
+The agencies must write rules by December 31, 2026, certify a qualifying nonprofit, stand up a new data-collection process, and shift major lab tests onto claims-based pricing in 2028.

 Private payors and claims administrators

-Their claims data becomes central to Medicare pricing because the new database must draw from more than 50 private payors and administrators across the country.
+Their claims data becomes the backbone of Medicare lab pricing, since the database must draw from more than 50 payors and administrators across every state.

 Share this story